New Tour Offerings & Suggestions

 Annapolis/Anne Arundel County

 Maryland LIVE!
-Casino (Arundel Mills Slots) –Maryland's newest gaming and entertainment experience is a $500 million multi-use complex spanning 12 acres and is expected to open in Summer 2012.
-The project will include 4,750 slot machines and electronic table games, nationally-acclaimed restaurants, an entertainment venue and other first-class amenities.
+Casino (Arundel Mills Slots) –Maryland's newest gaming and entertainment experience is a $500 million multi-use complex spanning 12 acres.
+The casino includes 4,750 slot machines and electronic table games, nationally-acclaimed restaurants, an entertainment venue and other first-class amenities.
 Phillip’s has recently announced they will have a restaurant in this location.

 Jolly Express Holiday Lights Tour – Watermark offers a holiday lights tour by boat, during December.
 Hop aboard the Miss Anne for a Spa Creek Holiday Lights Tour aboard the Jolly Express.
 The 24-foot tug-style vessel is adorned with reindeer antlers and a blinking red nose on her bow.
 With Santa as its captain, the 45-minute tour takes in the lights around Annapolis Harbor and up Spa Creek.
 Contact Watermark & Annapolis Tours, 410-268-7601, www.watermarkjourney.com